 Is Intermittent Fasting a healthy weight loss process?

 Yes, intermittent fasting is a great way to lose weight.
-The key is to eat less often during the fasted periods.
+The key is to eat less often during the fasting periods.
 This means eating only one meal per day instead of three meals.
-Some people do better with 2 meals per day, while others need 3.
-If you’re trying to lose weight, you should aim for 1 meal per day.
+Some people do better with 2 meals daily, while others need 3.
+If you’re trying to lose weight, you should aim for 1 meal daily.

 Intermittent Fasting and calorie restriction